unsignd/objecty.js/README.md

 `objecty.js` is a javascript library for canvas drawing which objectify shapes.

 ## Setup
-Download last version of `objecty.js` from Releases and include it in your html.
+Download latest version of `objecty.js` from Releases and include it in your html.
 ```html
 <script src="objecty.js"></script>
 ```